Dairy Queen celebrating fall with 85-cent Blizzards

-(WJW) – Dairy Queen’s fall menu is back with returning fan-favorite Blizzards and an all-new flavor that you can soon try for less than a dollar.
+(WJW) – Dairy Queen’s fall menu is returning with fan-favorite Blizzards and an all-new flavor that you can try soon for less than a dollar.

 Starting Sept.
-11, the ice cream chain is offering 85-cent Blizzards at participating locations through Sept.
+11, the ice cream chain is offering 85-cent Blizzards at participating locations.
+The promotion lasts through Sept.
 24.

-The offer, only available on the DQ App, is promoting the chain’s fall Blizzard menu, which includes Pumpkin Pie, Snickerdoodle Cookie Dough, Caramel Fudge Cheesecake, OREO Hot Cocoa, REESE’S® Peanut Butter Cup Pie and Choco Dipped Strawberry.
+The offer, only available on the DQ App, celebrates the chain’s fall Blizzard menu, which includes Pumpkin Pie, Snickerdoodle Cookie Dough, Caramel Fudge Cheesecake, Oreo Hot Cocoa, Reese’s Peanut Butter Cup Pie and Choco Dipped Strawberry.

 The fall menu is already available at DQ stores, but the 85-cent offer doesn’t kick off until Sept.
 11.